 Oil tankers appeared in the late 19th century; today they are among the largest ships.

-Cisterna, naftos tanklaivis, Naftos telkinys, aplinkos tarša, stichinė nelaimė, Transportas, nafta, nelaimė, Vandens transportas, jūros, Denio, Radaras, plaustinis tiltas, Laivas, Vandenynas, Jūra, Ekonomika, technologija, Transportavimas
+Cisterna, naftos tanklaivis, oil tanker, Naftos telkinys, aplinkos tarša, stichinė nelaimė, Transportas, nafta, nelaimė, Vandens transportas, jūros, Denio, Radaras, plaustinis tiltas, Laivas, Vandenynas, Jūra, Ekonomika, technologija, Transportavimas

 Ports must provide necessary infrastructure and services for industry and marine transport.

 Commercial maritime routes of container ships form a global network.